-One woman talked about being arbitrarily shamed at Laotian border control for having tattered local currency, as if that wasn’t a common occurrence.
+One woman talked about being shamed at Laotian border control for having tattered local currency, as if that weren’t a common occurrence.
 “Black people never have money.
 If you have no money, you should not travel!
-You don’t belong here!” she was taunted loudly for all staff and other visitors to hear.
+You don’t belong here!” she was taunted loudly.

-Another Muslim woman said “It’s hurts sometimes but we deal with it.
-Did you know that some Couchsurfing hosts from Muslim countries (Morocco, Iran & Egypt) refuse to host me, but their profile is full of Western guests.
-Double standard?
-I experienced being chased in Australia.
-I ran like mad.”
+Another Muslim woman said “it hurts sometimes, but we deal with it.
+Did you know that some couchsurfing hosts from Muslim countries (Morocco, Iran & Egypt) refuse to host me, but their profile is full of western guests.”

 A minority of white travellers on the thread attempted to empathise.
 “It’s really tough for us, too,” they said.
 “People assume we’re just bags of money.”